Lebanese leaders meet to find solution to economic crisis

-BEIRUT — Lebanon’s political leaders are meeting with the aim of finding a solution to the country’s economic crisis.
+BEIRUT — Lebanon’s political leaders met Monday with the aim of finding a solution to the country’s economic crisis, raising concerns that more taxes will be imposed.

+Lebanon has one of the world’s highest public debts in the world, standing at 150% of GDP.
+Growth has plummeted and budget deficit reached 11% of GDP as economic activities slowed and remittances from Lebanese living abroad shrank.

+The government hopes to bring down the budget deficit to 7.6 percent of the GDP this year and to 6.5 percent in 2020.

 Corruption-plagued Lebanon suffers from one of the world’s highest debt ratios, high unemployment and little growth.